About the Author

 Comments In Our Code: Necessary or Not?

-Robert Rice Development Technologies, Programming 1 Comment
+Robert Rice Articles, Development Technologies & Tools, Programming 1 Comment

 No matter what your opinion is on comments, one thing is universally true: developers should create code that the next developer can understand.